Stories in this series

 All other cases were classified as having no arrest.

-To explore the geography of homicide arrests, The Post created grids of almost 2 million uniformly sized squares over the cities.
+To explore the geography of homicide arrests, The Post created grids of more than 2 million uniformly sized squares over the cities.
 A kernel density analysis was used to estimate the arrest rate for each square based on the homicides and arrests in its vicinity.

 Because the shading takes into account homicides inside of a square and nearby, a square may contain no homicides but be shaded.